xackery/eqquestapi/content/lua/random/real.md

 ---
 title: Real
 searchTitle: Lua EQ Real
-description: Rolls a random real number.
+searchDescription: Rolls a random real number.
 It is normally suggested to use math.Random(low, high) if whole numbers are acceptable.
 weight: 1
 hidden: true
 menuTitle: Real